'God of War': Game Review

 As the journey progresses, Kratos imparts his warrior's knowledge to his son through countless violent trials and obstacles that present themselves, such as battles with draugr, trolls, ogres, winged dark elves, nightmares and many more creatures from the Norse bestiary.
 What sets the game apart, however, is how much Atreus' empathy begins to influence his tough-as-nails father.

-Outside of Kratos and Atreus, the game also introduces a very strong supporting cast, including a witch who may know more than she lets on, a talkative sage who thinks who knows everything and a pair of very, very different dwarf brothers with a sibling rivalry that provides the game's biggest laughs.
+Outside of Kratos and Atreus, the game also introduces a very strong supporting cast, including a witch who may know more than she lets on, a talkative sage who thinks he knows everything and a pair of very, very different dwarf brothers with a sibling rivalry that provides the game's biggest laughs.
 As is true of the game's leads, the voice acting is top-notch and even characters with limited screen time are brought to life with charm, humor and, at times, disarmingly genuine pathos.

 Battles are plentiful, as is to be expected in a God of War title, but the revamped combat system and the replacement of Kratos' iconic Blades of Chaos with the Leviathan Axe is a welcome change that pushes the series forward into the current generation of consoles.
 Players are able to upgrade Kratos and Atreus' weapon, armor and skills, adding new depth to a series that has long been known for its fluid, fast-paced combat system.